 The Great Meteora Monastery is nicknamed the "monastery suspended in air" because of the gigantic rock formation it was built on.
-Take a look inside the old refectory of the monks, where part of an original 16th century table is preserved, with the original cutlery on it.
+Look inside the old refectory of the monks, where part of an original 16th-century table is preserved, with the original cutlery on it.
 Don’t forget to take a glance at the monastery’s old kitchen on your way out, still black with smoke, with the original bread oven and soup hearth.

-We will leave bright and early for Thessaloniki, Greece’s second largest city.
-This city’s Jewish community was already famous two millennia ago, when visited by Paul.
+After an introductory session, we will leave Ioannina for Thessaloniki, Greece’s second-largest city (around a 4-hour drive with a 30-minute stop).
+This city’s Jewish community was already famous two millennia ago when visited by Paul.
 It flourished after Sephardi Jews found refuge in the Ottoman Empire after the Expulsion, and by the 20th century, Jewish life in Salonika even determined the pace of the whole city; 96 percent of the community was to perish during the years of the Holocaust.

-Shabbat, Day 6, Thessaloniki – JERUSALEM OF THE BALKANS
+Saturday, SHABBAT, Day 6 – JERUSALEM OF THE BALKANS

 You will have the bulk of the day free to explore the city, including its excellent museums, especially the Archaeology Museum.
 In the mid-afternoon, we will go on a walking tour of the heart of the Jewish community before the Great Fire of 1917, including the Karasso Arcade, the Modiano Market, Yahoudi Hammam, and Freedom Square, established in remembrance of the 50,000 Salonika Jews exterminated by the Nazis.